descholar-ceo/kiwibot-locator/readme.md

 If that command runs successfully and you have created that file and pasted the keys, then you have the server up and running on your local computer, on PORT 4000.

+As a note: After running the server, you can find all API documentation by heading to your preferred browser and go to `http://localhost:4000/api/docs`

 ## Features
 1. User can `register a new bot`, by sending the following in request body:
 ```javascript